CyberT33N/mongodb-cheat-sheet/README.md

 - You must manually specify each field which you want to return.
 Only **_id** field will be also returned!
 If you do not want this then use **{_id: 0}**
 - You can compare it with .map from javascript.
 - Can be used as many time as you want within aggregation pipeline.
+- Accumulator Expressions only works with an array inside of our current document.
+They do not carry values over all documents.
 ```javascript
 const pipeline = [{$project: {_id: 0, item: 1}}];